This post may contain affiliate links.

 We actually made these at a Halloween event at a local country park, but they were so simple and really effective, this idea is definitely a keeper.
 Tie string around a pine cone to form a body, then use blue tac to attach leaves for wings.
 Finish with some googley eyes and tie up in a window so that they dangle down – a unique decoration created in no time at all.

 Piñatas are great fun to make and even more fun to destroy!
 They work well for Halloween as a decoration, as well as being a great way to keep the sweets hidden until the big day.
-Click through to find out how make your own.
+Read my post on how make your own piñata to get started.

 Print your own